Compliance and Enforcement Policy

 • Subjecting entities liable for violations to enhanced inspection and verification schedule

 DEOs can also follow-up on Agency orders where such include terms and conditions to ensure timely compliance.
-Failure to comply with an Agency orders is a violation that can be proceeded by way of a Notice of Violation.
+Failure to comply with an Agency order is a violation that can be proceeded by way of a Notice of Violation.

 Annex 1

-Canadian Transportation Agency Legislation & Regulations:
+Canadian Transportation Agency Legislation and Regulations:

 Annex 2